alexander-graf/cli_org/README.md

 - **Manpage Display**: Display the manpage of the selected command.
 - **Free Text Search in Manpages**: Search within the displayed manpage for a specific text.
 - **Scroll Functions**: Quickly scroll to the top or bottom of the manpage.
-- **Fetch All System Applications**: The application automatically fetches all available CLI commands of the system.
+- **Fetch All System Applications**: The application uses the `compgen` command to automatically fetch all available CLI commands of the Linux system.

 ## Usage:
 1. Start the application.